AdobeDocs/experience-manager-64.en/help/assets/managing-image-presets.md

 1. In the limit property, change the number to the desired number, for example `{empty requestPathInfo.selectors[1] ?
 "20" : requestPathInfo.selectors[1]}`
 1. Tap **[!UICONTROL Save All]**.

-### Creating Image Presets {#creating-image-presets}
+### Creating Dynamic Media image presets {#creating-image-presets}

-Creating an image preset lets you apply those settings to any images when previewing or publishing.
+Creating a Dynamic Media image preset lets you apply those settings to any images when previewing or publishing.

 >[!NOTE]
 >